fkutzner/JamSAT/README.md

 solving problem instances arising from industrial applications such as model checking, artificial intelligence, circuit equivalence checking and SMT solving.
-More specififically, it is optimized for _agile_ SAT solving: it is designed to efficiently solve vast numbers of SAT problem instances that are not very hard individually.
+More specifically, it is optimized for _agile_ SAT solving: it is designed to efficiently solve vast numbers of SAT problem instances that are not very hard individually.